skyscreamer/yoga/README.md

 1. Get my friends
 2. Get their favorite artists

-Even if I only have two dozen friends on this site, I'm already making 25 queries to get this data.
-On mobile applications, where the latency for individual calls typically runs in the 100s of milliseconds, this would take a minimum of a couple of seconds.
-On slower networks and for people who have a lot more friends than I do, this quickly becomes untenable.
+If I only have two dozen friends on this site, I'm already making 25 queries to get this data.
+On mobile applications, where the latency for individual calls run 100-200ms, this could take several seconds.
+But imagine I've got a more typical average of 120 friends.
+This is now taking nearly 20 seconds.
+(And this is one of the simplest use cases.)

-With a REST aggregator, you can easily tie the calls together:
+With a REST aggregator, you can do it in one call:

     GET /user/1.json?selector=:(friends:(favoriteArtists))

-As you go deeper into the tree, the effect is more pronounced.
-Imagine I'm using your social site on my mobile phone, and I'd like to build a play list of songs from my friend's favorite artists.
-This can still be aggregated as a single query:
+As you go deeper into the data tree, the effect multiplies geometrically.
+In a more complicated example, let's say I want to compile a play list of songs from my friend's favorite artists.
+This would require thousands of queries in typical RESTful navigation, but it can still be aggregated as a single query:

     GET /user/1.json?selector=:(friends:(favoriteArtists:(albums:(songs))))

-This would be impossible in normal RESTful navigation, since it could require thousands of queries.
 Of course, you can write a custom query each time you need something bigger than a single entity or a 1-deep list, but if you can have a framework do it for you it reduces development time, testing time, and code complexity.

 Find a more detailed explanation of our selectors here: https://github.com/skyscreamer/yoga/wiki/REST-Selectors